Home & Kitchen with Caraway

-In a world where quick and easy cooking is prized, Vonnie Williams reflects on the asanka, an ancient Ghanaian cooking tool belonging to the pester and mortar family—and why the simplicity of the asanka reminds her that slow food is often the best food.
+In a world where quick and easy cooking is prized, Vonnie Williams reflects on the asanka, an ancient Ghanaian cooking tool belonging to the pestle and mortar family—and why the simplicity of the asanka reminds her that slow food is often the best food.

 I grew up with the privilege of straddling two cultures and countries, equally reveling in movies like The Little Mermaid and folklore tales like the Anansi the Spider, slurping down fufu and scarfing down hamburgers with equal abandon.
 A childhood growing up in Ghana meant that I saw how food was grown and tended to, and familiarized myself with tools that were made from the very resources that nourished us.